mauropalsgraaf/fpscala-workshop/workshop.md

 def identity[A](v: A): A
 ```

 In this case, the identity function can take any type as input and returns a value of that type as well.
 Multiple generics can be specified within the square brackets separated by a comma.
-The name of the generic doesn't matter, but it's convention to go from A up to Z.
+The name of the generic doesn't matter (needs to be capital), but it's convention to go from A up to Z.

 ### Nothing subtype